Cinglein/discord-mockup/README.md

 ### Milestone 3

-Get a state syncing system working.
+Get a state syncing system:
+-

 ### Other Milestones